 If occupational licensing were governed solely by the logic of promoting public safety, the same types of activities would be regulated in similar ways across states.
-In reality, there is wide variation across states in terms of the occupations regulated and the stringency of those regulations.
-For example, four states heavily regulate interior designers, requiring them to have on average nearly 2,200 days of education and experience
+In reality, states vary widely in terms of occupations regulated and the stringency of those regulations.
+For example, four states heavily regulate interior designers, requiring them to have on average nearly 2,200 days of education and experience to practice their trade.
+Interior designers are able to offer their services in other states free from regulation with no apparent risk to the public.30